1999 Hawaii Rainbow Warriors football team

 The 1999 Hawaii Rainbow Warriors football team represented the University of Hawaii at Manoa in the 1999 NCAA Division I-A football season.
 Hawaii finished the 1999 season with a 9–4 record, going 5–2 in Western Athletic Conference (WAC) play.
-The Warriors capped the best single season turnaround in NCAA history with a win in the Oahu Bowl after going 0–12 the year before.
-New head coach June Jones led the Warriors to their first conference championship and bowl victory since the 1992 season.
+The Warriors capped the best single season turnaround in NCAA history with a win in the Oahu Bowl after going winless the year before.
+New head coach June Jones led the Warriors to their first conference championship and bowl victory and appearance since the 1992 season.